Christmas Alcoholic Drinks Sales Drivers

 The entire category enjoys growth and again there is a move to more premium & higher priced products.

 - Sparkling wine continues to be a category driver.
-Sales of Prosecco are very strong.
+Sales of Prosecco are very strong and have overtaken champagne as the “go to” sparkling wine.
 Don’t neglect Spumante’s and Cava’s as alternatives.

 - Fruit wines are in growth.